awwm/ocp/wp-content/plugins/odds-betting-calculator/README.txt

 == Description ==

-After settings up wordpress and installetion of plugin than we may have two new blocks under "Common Category" as "odds" and second one is "Betting Calculator"
+After settings up wordpress and installetion of plugin than we may have two new blocks under "Widgets Category" as "Odds Comparison" and second one is "Betting Calculator"